eclipse-edc/Samples/basic/basic-02-health-endpoint/README.md

 1. a class implementing the `ServiceExtension` interface.
 2. a plugin file in the `src/main/resources/META-INF/services` directory.
-This file **must** be named exactly as the interface's fully qualified class-name and it **must** contain the fully-qualified name of the implementing class ( =plugin class).
+This file **must** be named exactly as the interface's fully qualified class-name, and it **must** contain the fully-qualified name of the implementing class ( =plugin class).

 Therefore, we require an extension class, which we'll name `HealthEndpointExtension`: